Seaside Chestnuts On View & A Documentary Video

-I'd like to introduce you to Seaside Chestnuts, commissioned by The Trustees of Reservations and curated by Tess Lukey.
+I'd like to introduce you to Seaside Chestnuts, commissioned by The Trustees of Reservations and curated by Tess Lukey as part of The Land Tells Our Stories exhibition.

-At Moose Hill Farm in Sharon, MA, 11 American, Chinese, and hybrid American-Chinese chestnut trees are protected and highlighted by seaweed-inspired sculptures.
+At Moose Hill Farm in Sharon, MA, 11 American, Chinese, and hybrid American-Chinese chestnut trees are protected and heightened by seaweed-inspired sculptures.

 I made the forms with the farm's leftover fencing, and coated them with paper pulp made from local flax, and milkweed, black walnut, and goldenrod gathered from the surrounding meadows.